 - Where you actually are.

-It was a recently created company that had already invested 5 million euros in machinery and facilities.
+It was a young Company that had already invested 5 million euros in Machinery and Facilities.

-They had patented a new plastic-bag recycling system that was able to get rid of the Ink contained in the bags through the process.
+They had patented a new plastic-bag recycling system that was able to get rid of the Ink contained in the bags.

 - With this process, they obtained much better recycled plastic as result.

-- This “clean” recycled plastic can be sold at higher prices.
+- This “clean” recycled plastic could be sold at higher prices.